sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>fuse-uadefs</summary>

 ```
-Из репозитор : rpmfusion-nonfree
+From repo     : rpmfusion-nonfree
-Краткое опис : Pseudo file system for playing music modules as WAVs
+Short desc    : Pseudo file system for playing music modules as WAVs
 URL          : http://zakalwe.fi/uade
-Лицензия     : GPLv2+ and Distributable
+License      : GPLv2+ and Distributable
-Описание     : Pseudo file system for playing music modules as WAVs.
+Descript     : Pseudo file system for playing music modules as WAVs.
 This allows audio players
              : which do not support music modules, to play them.
 ```